hneemann/Assembler/README.md

 In this repo you can find an simulated 16 bit microprocessor as a [LogiSim](http://www.cburch.com/logisim/) simulation.
 A assembler for this processor is implemented in Java.
 It is implemented to teach my students programming in assembler.
 This is the third iteration therefore the name ASM 3.
-The processor is a harvard single cycle cpu and its architecture is inspired by the MIPS architecture.
+The processor is a harvard single cycle cpu and its architecture is inspired by the MIPS architecture, but the assembler supports pseudo instructions like push, pop, enter, leave or call.
+So it is also possible to program it like a x86 processor.

 ### Usage ###